-This web-based version of PeopleSoft will be implemented in four phases.
+This web-based version of PeopleSoft will be implemented in three phases.
 Phase 1 is the upgrade of the technical infrastructure installation of the software in a test environment and the training of the technical staff.
 Phase 2 is the implementation of the payroll/human resources module.
 Phase 3 is the implementation of the financial application module.
-Phase 4 is the implementation of the student management module.
+Phase 4 was the implementation of the student management module, which is now unnecessary due to the implementation of a new student data management system being done by the Department of Special Education.

-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) PH IASE 1 - Upgrade Infrastructure September Director, Technology Integration Complete 09/09 1.
+ACTIVITIES ACTIVITIES Target Date for Completion Status/Outcome (include dates - mm/dd/yy) PH.
+ASE 1 - Upgrade Infrastructure September Director, Technology Integration Complete 09/09 1.
 Evaluate hardware and related software needs and develop a 5 year purchase and deployment plan.
 2009 2.
 Technical staff to attend training on new version of PeopleSoft, ie. Technical tools, data structure, report structure, etc. September 2009 Director, Technology Integration Complete 11/09 3.
 Install Oracle Database and train technical staff.
 October 2009 Director, Technology Integration Complete 1/10